Requirements for Fellow of Neurocritical Care

 - Including different provider types in process improvement programs/guidelines/conferences

 If the applicant is deemed by the FNCS Credentialing Committee to have met all requirements, then they would be awarded with the letters FNCS to denote being a Fellow of the Neurocritical Care Society.
-In order to be awarded this designation, the FNCS Credentialing Committee must either vote unanimously or with only one dissent or one abstention (therefore, either “unanimous” or “unanimous-1”).
+For an applicant to be awarded this designation, the FNCS Credentialing Committee must either vote that all criteria are met unanimously or with only one dissent (therefore, either “unanimous” or “unanimous-1”).